How do I earn money as a musician with Patreon – and is OnlyFans an alternative?

 Just try

-Basically, of course, every creative person has to know whether they have enough and, above all, sufficiently committed fans to make a trial at Patreon worthwhile.
+Basically, of course, every creative person has to know whether he has enough and, above all, sufficiently committed fans to make a trial at Patreon worthwhile.
 The idea may even come from the fans.

 In any case, it is not a mistake to just give it a try and be inspired by the offers and strategies of others.
 The rewards of the individual levels can always be changed or expanded later.